-Online and Adult Learners
+Online, Graduate and Adult Learners

 Adult Learners

 Adult learners are experienced, self-directed, motivated, and ready to learn.
 Adult learners generally need to know why they are learning a new concept or information through problem-solving and doing.
-It is essential to explain why the skills or knowledge being taught and how it relates to their academic learning experience.
+It is essential to explain why the skills or knowledge are being taught and how it relates to their academic learning experience.

 Online Learners